maiziex/Aquila/Assembly_based_variants_call/README.md

-# 1. Assembly-based variants calling :bird:
+# 1. Assembly-based variants calling :milky_way:

 ## Running The Code:
 Put the "Aquila/bin" in the ".bashrc" file, and source the ".bashrc" file <br />